Sexual orientation is a protected characteristic. It means a person’s sexual orientation towards:

 Stonewall is an LGBT rights charity in the UK, of which keele is a Champion.
 Stonewall works to achieve equality and justice for LGBT people and they produce a number of workplace guides, which will assist managers and staff to create an inclusive workplace.
 Stonewall have numerous helpful guides on their inclusive workplaces webapges, including:

 - Trans inclusion in the global workplace

 - Standing up for LGBT inclusion - a guide for senior employees

 - The employee lifecycle

 - Safe travel : Global Mobility for LGBT staff

 - Inclusive Sevice Delivery

-Human Resource Policies and Procedures are inclusive of LGBT people.
+Human Resource Policies and Procedures are inclusive of LGBTQI+ people.
 Where partners are referenced in our policies, these are regardless of gender and are inclusive of same-sex partners.
 If you have any questions about HR policies please contact your link HR Advisor.